AishSweety/hybrid-quantum-classical-models-for-image-classification/README.md

 The classical convolutional neural network is implemented in `` CNN1.ipynb `` and `` CNN4.ipynb ``, the HQNN-Quanv is implemented in `` HQNN-Quanv.ipynb ``

-**Result**: CNN1 gives an accuracy of 79%, CNN4 gives an accuracy of 67% and the HQNN-Quanv had an accuracy of 70%.
+**Result**: CNN1 gives an accuracy of 79%, CNN4 gives an accuracy of 67% and the HQNN-Quanv had an accuracy of 70% (see ``dataset_indices_500.pt``).

 Note that HQNN-Quanv model uses Initial_lr = 0.003, and the model's loss function seems to be very sensitive to small changes (+/- 0.0005) to Initial_lr, significantly impacting the accuracy (which gets to 58% for Initial_lr = 0.0035, or 45% for Initial_lr = 0.0025, for example).
+See ``hqcnn quanv output.txt`` for some outputs of HQNN-Quanv model training run).